-Archaeological remains provide important evidence about past development and the growth of civilisation and are a finite and non-renewable resource which in many cases is highly fragile and vulnerable to damage and destruction.
+Archaeological remains provide important evidence about past development and the growth of civilisation.
+These kind of remains are a finite and non-renewable resource which in many cases are highly fragile and vulnerable to damage and destruction.

 There are two sites in Slough which are designated as Scheduled Monuments of national importance under the Ancient Monuments and Archaeological Areas Act of 1979.
 These are the:

 For more information or to learn more, please contact Slough Museum:

 Herschel Park is a registered historic park within the Upton Park Conservation Area.

 You can find out more information about Herschel Park here.